billmania/roboquest/docs/README_TheoryOfOperations.md

 sixteen servoes.

-Measurement and status information from the robot is sent to browser in a continuous stream.
+Measurement and status information from the robot is sent to the browser in a continuous stream.
 The browser extracts individual values and uses them to update widgets on the page.
 The video frames are displayed as the background of the browser page.